jioy/Bimodal-Skins-Robot/README.md

 ***
-Finally, please let us know if you have any comments or suggestions by using our codes & dataset and we would love to hear from you.
-You can contact us through: 12231066@mail.sustech.edu.cn.
+Finally, if you have any feedback or suggestions regarding our code and dataset, please let us know—we would love to hear from you.
+If you encounter any issues during code implementation, feel free to contact us at 12231066@mail.sustech.edu.cn.